JetBoil STASH Review

 1/2 the Weight of Previous JetBoil Stoves!
 Retains Signature JetBoil Performance & Features

-The new JetBoil STASH Stove is a game-changer.
-At half the weight of previous JetBoil stoves, the STASH still retains the performance, fuel efficiency, and creature comforts that everybody loves about JetBoil stoves.
+This is a Jetboil Stash Review, and boy have we got a game changer (shop now).
+At half the weight of previous Jetboil stoves, the STASH still retains the performance, fuel efficiency, and creature comforts that everybody loves about JetBoil stoves.
 A win, win.
-It competes head to head with the weight of many ultralight alcohol stoves but surpasses them on boil times, fuel efficiency, ease of use, and simmer control.
+It competes for head to head with the weight of many ultralight alcohol stoves but surpasses them on boil times, fuel efficiency, ease of use, and simmer control.
 As such we see it enticing many types of backpackers to switch to the STASH — backpackers that don’t carry a stove due to weight, ultralight alcohol stove users, MSR Pocket Rocket owners, and of course current JetBoil owners who want to save nearly half a pound.

 - Smaller Compact Form: The new STASH is substantially smaller than the Jetboil Flash or MiniMo.
 We especially like its great internal organization and that nothing rattles around inside the pot.
 E.g. the fuel canister neatly snaps securely into the lid in exactly the right position to miss the stove burner.

 - Universal Pot/Pan compatibility: Unlike other JetBoils, the JetBoil STASH’s new burner will work with any pot or pan without the need for an adapter.
 E.g. super nice if you also bring a small frying pan.

 - Pot Stability: The JetBoil STASH’s new burner pot support arms have a notch that interlocks with the flux-ring on the bottom of the pot.
 This makes it hard to accidentally knock the pot off the stove.